EASME

 Grant in 2016

-Psicon BV, established in 1998 and headquartered in Zoetermeer, the Netherlands, specializes in manufacturing, supplying, and maintaining machinery for the oil, gas, and energy sectors.
-As a subsidiary of Liberty Holding B.V., Psicon serves as the European distributor for various companies that provide equipment essential for power generation, as well as offshore and onshore projects, including Floating Production Storage and Offloading (FPSO) systems.
-The company is dedicated to delivering a comprehensive range of products and services tailored to the needs of the power and oil and gas industries worldwide.
+Psicon BV is a Dutch company based in Zoetermeer, established in 1998, that specializes in the manufacture, supply, and maintenance of machinery for oil, gas, and energy production.
+As a subsidiary of Liberty Holding B.V., Psicon serves as the European distributor for various companies that provide equipment essential for power generation and offshore and onshore projects.
+The company offers a diverse range of products and services tailored to meet the needs of the power and oil and gas industries globally.

 Holland Container Innovations